Anyone who owns or controls rights in published works or imagery that’s likely to be copied or shared should join the Copyright Agency.

 - authorise Copyright Agency to include their content in non-statutory licence schemes (such as those for corporations); or

 - join solely to receive payments from the statutory licence schemes.

-If you didn’t elect to participate in our non-statutory licence schemes when you joined, and you’d like to do so now, please log on to your member account or contact Copyright Agency’s Member Services team on 1800 066 844 or by emailing email@example.com.
+If you didn’t elect to participate in our non-statutory licence schemes when you joined, and you’d like to do so now, please log on to your member account or contact Copyright Agency’s Member Services team by emailing email@example.com.

 In some cases, we confirm licence arrangements with members before proceeding.
 For example: